ThKrypt/QualCoder/3-Files-and-Cases.md

 * Manage attributes
 * Manage journals
 ##  Manage Files
 You will usually want to load text files into QualCoder prior to coding.
 You can import text from plain text documents, docx, odt, epub and pdf documents.
 Pdf importing can be problematic and may need editing as formatting is lost.
 Large Pdf files take a long time to import.
-You can also manually enter text from within QualCoder, by pressing the Create button.
 You can image files in the following formats: jpg, jpeg and png.
+You can also create and enter text into a file stored in the database, by pressing the Create pencil icon.

 There are a few sample files in the Examples folder.
 These can be used to test importing files of different document formats and of importing an image.
 There are also example files to test importing case attributes, and for importing a survey.